How to Use a Space Heater without Causing a Fire

 Look for these safety labels

 When companies test a product for safety, they try to imagine how a consumer might use it in real life.
-For instance, “in the 'abnormal test,' we recognize that people sometimes use a heater in ways that we don't recommended, such as drying clothing, which can restrict air flow and overheat the heater,” says Drengenberg.
-“We actually put layers of terrycloth over portions of a heater to see if the internal sensors shut it down.”
+For instance, in the 'abnormal test,' UL recognizes that people sometimes use a heater in ways not recommended, such as drying clothing, which can restrict air flow and overheat the heater.
+UL actually puts layers of terrycloth over portions of a heater to see if the internal sensors shut it down.

 Plug it in or light it up